BlameTroi/txblibs/README.txt

 -------------------

-In the other header only libraries I've looked at, there is no concensus on naming and prefixing.
+In the other header only libraries I've looked at, there is no consensus on naming and prefixing.
 In C++ there are namespaces, but we don't get those in C. I've taken a minimalist's approach and with very few exceptions I use a two character prefix with an underscore: 'dl_' for Doubly linked List, 'kv_' for Key:Value store, 'll_' for singly